spatialdatasciencegroup/WeaklyRegistrationError/README.md

 ### Acompanied Data
 Data must be made available through some dropbox link.
 Scene01 will be used, and as much of the preprocessing as possible should be done after download.
-- `merged_raster.tif`: Contains all bands, normalized in scene01
+- `merged_imagery.tif`: Contains all bands, normalized in scene01
 - `imperfect_labels.shp`: Imperfect stream labels shapefile across entire merged raster
 - `refined_labels.shp`: Hand-refined stream labels shapefile across entire merged raster